• Home > About Us

 AR Studios has created a free to download application for both Android and Mac OS, for marine mammal species identification – it is available in coastal Indian languages – please download here https://arstudios.org/apps

-International experts who provide their time to check on difficult identifications are Thomas Jefferson, Robert Brownell, Robert Pitman, Robert Baldwin, Anouk Ilangakoon, Frances Gulland, John Wang, Robin Baird, Tim Collins, Gianna Minton and Andrew Wilson.
+International experts who provide their time to check on difficult identifications are Thomas Jefferson, Robert Brownell, Robert Pitman, Robert Baldwin, Anouk Ilangakoon, Hal Whitehead, Frances Gulland, John Wang, Robin Baird, Tim Collins, Gianna Minton and Andrew Wilson.
 We are very thankful for their technical support.

 For photographs of different species from India we thank Vardhan Patankar, Divya Panicker, Abhishek Jamalabad, Dipani Sutaria, Ketki Jog, Mihir Sule, Rahul Muralidharan, Saagar Rajpurkar, Udayan Borthakur, Akshay Malawi, Omkar Dharwadker, Rohan Arthur, Mahi Mankeshwar, members of fishing communities and the Indian Coast Guard.